marybernalj/Project-ICageing/DATA/README_DATA.md

 ## Notes

 - All data is pseudonymized and processed following ethical guidelines for secondary analysis of the HRS.
-- Any transformations (scaling, encoding, imputation) are applied consistently across all experiments using dedicated scripts in `data_preprocessing`.
+- Any transformations (scaling, encoding, imputation) are applied consistently across all experiments using dedicated scripts in `Data Prepare Model CI`.

 ---